dfrappart/training-terraform-intermediate-labs/labs/ImportNSG.md

 - **container_name**       = "tfstates"
 - **key**                  = "import.tfstate"

-> This template use Partial backend configuration.
+> This configuration use Partial backend configuration.
 The Storage Account just created is used for tfstate file persistence

 In the *configuration/dev* folder, update the *dev.tfvars* file :